cleverness/widget-css-classes/readme.txt

 = 1.3.0 =
 * Feature: Change dropdown to checkboxes for multiple class selection
-* Featute: Option to use both defined and text input classes
+* Feature: Option to use both predefined and text input classes
 * Feature: Migrate classes when predefined classes are available
 * Improvement: Do not show previously defined classes that are removed in the settings page when a widget is not updated yet
 * Fix: Only show stored classes if the field-type in the setting page is correct
 * Fix: When predefined is selected, show previous text input classes if they are defined
+* Fix: Ids index notice
 * i18n: Added Dutch translation by [Jory Hogeveen at Keraweb](https://www.keraweb.nl/)
+* i18n: Added Russian translation by Наталия Завьялова

 = 1.2.9 =
 * Changed h2 to h1 on settings page